neilbasalo/tribute-page-project/README.md

 # tribute-page-project

-I made a Bob Marley Tribute Page Project using HTML & CSS.
+"Bob Marley" Tribute Page Project using HTML & CSS.

 You can check it out here: